dacharyc/prfocus-website/content/en/press/index.md

 ## About the Developer

 [Dachary Carey](https://dacharycarey.com) is a technical writer who works on Developer Documentation by day, and writes apps by necessity.

-PR Focus was born out of a desire to track the product source of truth - the code - instead of relying on Jira tickets and Google documents that may not reflect the state of reality.
-Before PR Focus, Dachary wrote an iOS RPG playthrough tracker app called [Shattered Ring](https://shatteredring.com) to compensate for the lack of a quest tracker in Elden Ring.
-More apps are in the works...
+PR Focus was born to eliminate the countless hours spent trying to figure out what actually got delivered, and what still needs attention.
+With PR Focus, her team can focus on the souce of truth - the code - instead of relying on Jira tickets or Google documents that may not reflect the state of reality, or even exist in the first place.

+When she started playing Elden Ring, Dachary found the lack of quest tracking, and indication of where to find the important characters, a big departure from the RPGs she typically played.
+She wrote [Shattered Ring](https://shatteredring.com), an iOS app to track RPG playthroughs.
+Now she knows where to find the important people, places, and quests she encountered along the way.

+More problems to solve means more apps are in the works...